Week Ahead for FX, Bonds : U.S. and Eurozone Inflation, China PMIs in Focus

 Financial markets have scaled back expectations for U.S. interest-rate cuts in 2024 significantly, from six at the start of the year to just one or two now, but they remain convinced that an easing of policy is coming all the same, analysts at AJ Bell said in a note.

-In that context, upcoming data will be key and May 31's U.S. personal consumption expenditure index for April--the Fed's preferred measure of inflation--will be particularly closely scrutinized after a strong reading in March.
+In that context, upcoming data will be key and Friday's U.S. personal consumption expenditure index for April--the Fed's preferred measure of inflation--will be particularly closely scrutinized after a strong reading in March.

 "Given the U.S. central bank's position that it is 'data dependent,' both policymakers and investors will be looking for a cooling and a more benign reading this time around," AJ Bell analysts said.